 We encourage you to listen to your child read and discuss the text at least three times a week.
 Sometimes it is hard to know what to ask them so below is some ideas of the type of questions that you could be asking your child whilst they are reading with you.

 Being able to recall the times tables is a huge skill and will have benefits across all areas of the Maths curriculum.
-In Year for the expectation is that children can recall their times table up to the 12x.
+In Year 5, the expectation is that children can recall their times table up to 12 x 12.
 Make sure that your child is practising their times tables regularly at home both verbally and written.
-Here is some links (click the image) that might help-

 SPaG (Spelling, Punctuation and Grammar)